 OMB's "Super Circular": Implementation Essentials for Senior NGO Leaders

-This series is designed to help senior leaders understand how agencies such as USAID, the State Department, and CDC are implementing OMB grant reform (i.e., the Super Circular) and what that means for your major decision making and future planning.
+This is the final live webinar within a three-part series designed to help senior leaders understand how agencies such as USAID, the State Department, and CDC are implementing OMB grant reform (i.e., the Super Circular) and what that means for your major decision making and future planning.
+Your registration covers participation in this session as well as access to recordings from the entire three-part series (more information on the other sessions below).

 The regulation known as the Super Circular has been in effect since December 26, 2014, but its impact on US government grants and cooperative agreements is just now being felt.
 When the US Office of Management and Budget (OMB) set out to overhaul the requirements for managing federal assistance awards, it was looking to harmonize and simplify them and apply them to all federal agencies and all types of recipients and subrecipients.
 While it’s an open question whether they have achieved those objectives, one thing is certain—senior managers of organizations that receive federal funds (like many members of InsideNGO) need to approach the requirements from a position of knowledge and strength.

 This webinar series is designed to help senior leaders gain an understanding of key new and revised requirements, with emphasis on implementation by federal agencies such as USAID, the State Department, and the Centers for Disease Control that fund the bulk of US Government-supported international projects.
-Using a roadmap through the new rules, here’s what is on tap during these sessions:
+Here’s what is on tap for the final session:

 APRIL 11, 2017: AUDIT READINESS